whage/thesis/thesis.md

 agile software development where creating proof-of-concept systems quickly are crucial.
 The code is free of type annotations and casting which makes it easier to write and read which can help maintainability.

-#### Reflection
-> Programs lives in files.
-To change a system, we must edit these files, recompile them, and restart the system [...]
-> Surprisingly little effort has been invested over the years in developing languages
-> that support run-time change to the persistent program state [@revival-2005, p.
-2]

-Reflection is an umbrella term for programming language features that allow us to inspect and modify a program while it is running.
-It is an inherently dynamic process and so it conflicts with many of the principles of statically typed languages.
-Most static programming languages do provide reflection facilities, but with limited support because it is essentially a way of circumventing the static type system.

-> Reflection enables the changing of systems without the need to rebuild or even restart them.
-> This is an important basis for building the dynamic sytems of the future: Mobile, Ubiquitous, Always-On.
-> [@revival-2005, p.
-6]

-When used cautiously, reflection can give the programmer power over parts of a program that would not otherwise be accessible by the runtime like internals of private/protected components or 3rd party libraries.
-However, a totally reflective (dynamic) system with "unscoped" reflection suffers from many disadvantages:

-- Security: The clients that use reflection can do anything
-- Stability: The effects of reflection are global.
-One client using reflection affects the other clients
-- Performance: Full reflection is costly.

-To solve the above issues, the reflective capabilities of the language must be scoped:

-- define when and where reflection should be available
-- limit the reflective interface to certain clients
-- constrain the effects of reflection

-[@revival-2005]

 #### Flexibility
 A dynamic type system can help write more modular and decoupled code which may lead to a more flexible design.
 Dynamic typing encourages "generic code", code that is not "tightened down", free of fixed types that helps to think more abstractly.